chghealthcare/chg-helm-charts-tool/charts/service/templates/README.md

 Thanks for using the CHG Services Chart

-current owners are
+Current owners are
  1. Eli Baird
  2. Ryan Hansen
  3. Kevin Gwynn

-if you would like to contribute create a PR at github.com/chg/chg-helm-charts-tool
+If you would like to contribute create a PR at
+    github.com/chghealthcare/chg-helm-charts-tool

-Note that this chart requires Istio to run
+**NOTE:** that this chart requires Istio to run